 Screenwriter: Joan Torres and Raymond Koenig

 I know what you think: a black Dracula.
-Yet it is so much different — more a metaphysical romance than a horror film.
+Yet it is so different — more a metaphysical romance than a horror film.
 While Sweet Sweetback’s Baadasssss Song said “Fuck you!” to the white world, Blackula said, “We are noble; you are savages.”
 It’s a remarkable and compelling film.
 William Marshall in the title role is irresistible.
 Vonetta McGee adds an unusual strength to the “girl in peril” trope.
 The sweetest, most edifying horror film ever made.

 Blood Feast (1963)